netj/3x/docs/tutorial/README.md

 #### Add Another Local Target

-Suppose we want to run our experiments with python3, which requires us to add special values to some environment variables, namely `PATH` and `PYTHON3PATH`.
+Suppose we want to run our experiments with Python 3, which requires us to add special values to some environment variables, namely `PATH` and `PYTHON3PATH`.

 The following command defines a target named `local2` that customizes the